• Skip to primary navigation

 • Salted Butter.
 I grew up using salted butter in baking, and still do to this day.
 If you’d prefer to use unsalted butter, just replace it 1-for-1 with the salted butter in the recipe and add an extra pinch of salt too.

 • Brown Sugar.
-Brown sugar is used to both sweeten our cookies and also contributes to our recipe being nice and chewy.
-Both light brown sugar and dark brown sugar work in this cookie recipe.
-Light brown sugar has a more subtle flavor than dark, due to a lower molasses content, so choose per your preference (or based on whichever one you happen to have in your pantry).
-Using dark brown sugar will make your cookies just a bit darker in color too.
+Brown sugar contributes to a nice and chewy cookie (in addition to sweetening).
+You can use either light brown sugar and dark brown sugar in this cookie recipe.
+Light has a more subtle flavor than dark, due to a lower molasses content.
+In addition to more robust flavor, dark brown sugar will make your cookies a little bit darker in color too (not a big deal!).
+I tend to use whichever I have in my pantry at the time.

 • Salt.
 Salt is used in baking to enhance flavors and create balance (especially with the sweetness of the candy pieces in this recipe).